 Padang Padang Beach (also known as Labuan Sait) is one of the first hidden beaches I remember visiting on my original trip to Bali back in 2017.

-The beach is unusual for being accessed via a small passageway in the rocks, but like most beaches in the Uluwatu area, it has nice white sand and it’s popular for surfing.This guide will explain how you can get there, and everything you need to know before you go!
+The beach is unusual for being accessed via a small passageway in the rocks, but like most beaches in the Uluwatu area, it has nice white sand and it’s popular for surfing.This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay